*new* Library Capital Improvement Program

 Historic County Courthouse Rehabilitation Grant Program is administered by the state Department of Archaeology & Historic Preservation (DAHP) in conjunction with the Washington Trust for Historic Preservation.
 In consultation with a Steering Committee, DAHP and the WA Trust have outlined a timeline and process to review, award, and monitor courthouse grant projects.
 Competition for funding is expected to be intense.
 Therefore, the following criteria have been identified to aid the Steering Committee and DAHP in making grant awards:

-Applications for the 2019-21 tenth grant round of the Historic County Courthouse Rehabilitation Grant Program are being accepted.
-The deadline to apply is August 1, 2018.
+Applications for the 2021-23 eleventh grant round of the Historic County Courthouse Rehabilitation Grant Program are being accepted.
+The deadline to apply is June 24th, 2020.
 Please direct your inquiries to Chris Moore of the Washington Trust for Historic Preservation at 206-624-9449, or via email at cmoore@preservewa.

 Historic Cemetery Grant Progam